 - Generation, handling, processing, transfer, receipt, transportation, disposal, possession, distribution, and beneficial use of TENORM.

 - Registration for TENORM generators, beneficial uses, and disposal facilities.

 - Specific Licensing of TENORM.

 With assistance and input from impacted stakeholders, the Radiation program continues its efforts to develop guidance to assist in the implementation of the Part 20 TENORM regulation.
-Refer to the guidance development page for further information and current stakeholder processes.
+Refer to the guidance development page for more information and current Part 20 TENORM stakeholder processes.